0 items

 The Black Skirt Tetra and White Skirt Tetra are two very different color variations of the same species, Gymnocorymbus ternetzi.
 The Black Skirt Tetra is the "natural" form and has two black bars on its sides and fades from silver in the front to black towards the rear.
 The White Skirt Tetra has the same shape but is solid white in color.
 This tetra gets relatively large and can become nippy to some small tank mates.
 Because of this, they should not be kept with very small or timid species.

 These fish prefer aquariums with plenty plants and ornamentation to explore, but also need plenty of open space to swim.
 They can be fed commercial flakes, granules and small pellets as a staple diet, with occasional feedings of meaty frozen or freeze dried treats such as bloodworms, plankton, mysis or brine shrimp.
 They prefer to be kept in groups of six or more to school and feel secure.
+Fish not kept in proper schools may be stressed and remain hidden or may become extremely nippy and aggressive.

 Common NameWhite Skirt Tetra